ToonWeyens/PB3D/README.md

 * Reintroduced all terms in the energy equations.
 * New module for Richardson extrapolation.
 * Extrapolation is now done in main program, as X variables have to recalculated on a different grid for each Richardson level.
-* Involved routines "calc_U", "calc_KV" and "calc_PV" have been rewritten. "calc_U" is still not tested for VMEC.
+* Involved routines 'calc_U', 'calc_KV' and 'calc_PV' have been rewritten. 'calc_U' is still not tested for VMEC.
 * Updated the user output considering Richardson extrapolation in general.
 * Failure to read input file now results in error.
 * 'test_max_mem' now indicates whether memory is to be tested or not.